avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: SevenPandemics.png
   :width: 650

   A timeline of the seven historically recorded pandemics.
-The current pandemic is the 7th pandemic and is caused by the 7PET lineage of *V. cholerae*.
+The current pandemic is the 7th pandemic and is caused by the 7PET lineage.
+Image credit: A. Coghlan.

 .. figure:: SnowCholeraMap.jpg
   :width: 500

-  Map of cholera cases in London in 1854 made by the doctor John Snow during the third historically recorded cholera pandemic.
+  Map of cholera cases in London in 1854 made by the doctor John Snow during the 3rd historically recorded cholera pandemic.
 Cholera cases are highlighted in black.
 Image credit: Original map made by John Snow in 1854.

 The Classical Biotype and the El Tor Biotype
 --------------------------------------------